Is your company missing out on the shift to asynchronous communication?

 Where project & task communications don’t fit are the scenarios where the message is more general (doesn’t relate to a specific project or task).

-The other area where this can leave communication gaps are when you need to communicate your message on video (like in a screen share), or you need to give in-depth feedback that’s best done on camera or using a microphone.
+The other areas where this can leave communication gaps are when you need to communicate your message on video (like in a screen share), or you need to give in-depth feedback that’s best done on camera or using a microphone.
 That’s where the last tool in our toolbox enters the picture: Video messaging tools.

-After all, tools like Zoom, Google Meet, Microsoft Teams, and FaceTime have exploded in popularity for synchronous (live) communication on video.
+After all, video conferencing tools like Zoom, Google Meet, Microsoft Teams, and FaceTime have exploded in popularity for synchronous (live) communication on video.
 But what about achieving the ability to send and receive messages with the fidelity of video recording, but without the hassle and distractions of scheduling a live meeting?

 This is where video messaging tools come into the picture.

-Just about everyone has access to a webcam on their laptop or smart phone.
+Just about everyone has access to a webcam on their laptop or smartphone.
 So recording a message and attaching the video to an email is somewhat straightforward, albeit a little cumbersome.

 Where things get particularly dicey are the cases where it would really help to request your customers to record and send back video messages asynchronously—without asking them to join you on a live Zoom call.
 There’s a lot of friction in asking customers or clients to create their own recording and share it back with you—especially if they’re not very tech savvy.